-- To liaise with the member of staff responsible for monitoring children on the Child Protection Register, ensuring all LAC in school are safeguarded; - To help an Independent Reviewing Officer (IRO) co-ordinate education and Looked After Children review meetings, so that the Personal Education Plan can inform the child's Care Plan: - To attend, arrange for someone else to attend, or to contribute in other ways to Looked After Children at care planning meetings and PEP meetings; - To be the named contact for colleagues in the North Yorkshire ELAC Virtual School and other local authorities as appropriate; - To ensure the speedy transfer of information and school records between agencies and other schools; - To ensure the school admits Looked After Children in line with the Admissions Code of Practice; schools should admit all LAC separate to 'In Year Fair Access Protocols'. - To ensure that the Head Teacher considers a range of strategies before exclusion for a LAC, which should be a last resort.
+- To liaise with the member of staff responsible for monitoring children on the Child Protection Register, ensuring all CiC in school are safeguarded; - To help an Independent Reviewing Officer (IRO) co-ordinate education and Children in Care review meetings, so that the Personal Education Plan can inform the child's Care Plan; - To attend, and arrange for others to attend, or to contribute in other ways to Children in Care at care planning meetings and PEP meetings; - To be the named contact for colleagues in the North Yorkshire Virtual School and other local authorities as appropriate; - To ensure the speedy transfer of information and school records between agencies and other schools; - To ensure the school admits Children in Care in line with the Admissions Code of Practice; schools should admit all CiC separate to 'In Year Fair Access Protocols'. - To ensure that the Head Teacher considers a range of strategies before exclusion for a CiC, exclusion should always be a last resort.

+iv.
 Training

-- To develop a knowledge of Vulnerable Children/Education inclusion procedures by attending training events organised by the Local Authority and other providers; - To attend training for Designated Teachers as appropriate; - To cascade training to school staff as appropriate. - c) The name of a Governor with special responsibility for Looked After Children:
+- To develop a knowledge of Vulnerable Children/Education inclusion procedures by attending training events organised by the Local Authority and other providers; - To attend training for Designated Teachers as appropriate; - To cascade training to school staff as appropriate.

+c) The name of a Governor with special responsibility for Children in Care:

-Mrs Jane Ellis
+Jane Ellis